xuezhaojun/improved_spectral_clustering/Readme.md

     run with normal parameters

--- smaller_network
+-- de_more

-    run with a smaller network to do Deep Embedding;
+    run with a bigger epochs

-    origin Network: 500-500-2000-10-2000-500-500

-    smaller network: 200-800-10-800-200

     datasets: uci, usps

--- with_adam

-    origin optimizer: sgd

-    optimizer in this turn: adam

-    datasets: cifar10

 ## Complie and Excute